Ancient majolica bowl from the Lodi manufacture

 SKU: ANT-2626

-See other products from category Ceramic bowl or from manufacturer Antyki with shipping within 24 hours
+See other products from category Antique ceramics or from manufacturer Antyki with shipping within 24 hours

 Description

-Ancient Majolica Centerpiece Lodi.
-A bowl made of ancient majolica, a large dish-shaped vessel with a vertical ribbed wall, polylobed, decorated with polychrome flowers.
+Ancient Majolica Centerpiece from Lodi.
+A bowl made of ancient majolica, a large vessel-shaped bowl with a vertical ribbed wall, polylobed, decorated with polychrome flowers.
 Minor imperfections as shown in the photos.
-No brand, manufactory Lodi, dates from the 18th century.
+No brand, manufactory from Lodi, dates from the 18th century.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate glamour and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and solid, often using brown stains, cornices, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, there was also an interest in mythology and antiquity, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+Lion’s paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for an exclusive antique that suits your interior.

 Attributes / Details